JaideepPrasad/Data-Science/Deep Learning/Fashion MNIST/README.md

 The data used in this project is the FashionMNIST dataset.
 I personally used [zalandoresearch](https://github.com/zalandoresearch/fashion-mnist) for the dataset and information about the data.
 Basically the Fashion MNIST dataset is a set of pictures of various clothing articals that has been labelled.<br >
 ![image](https://user-images.githubusercontent.com/32663193/120233136-1f515580-c223-11eb-8ffe-c6850f69ce0e.png)<br >
-The training set has 60,000 images and the test set has 10,000 images. each image is a 28x28 grayscale image, associated with a label from 10 classes.
+The training set has 60,000 images and the test set has 10,000 images.
+Each image is a 28x28 grayscale image, associated with a label from 10 classes.

 #### Files